 I believe that it is best explored and enjoyed by reading it aloud in a friendly gathering.
 I have been running a Ulysses reading group and introductory Ulysses workshops, but due to Covid-19 these have had to be paused.
 I am currently offering some workshops online.
 Please see my events page for details.Go to my events page

 Lucy Brennan-Shiel is an Irish artist living in Hastings on the south coast of England.
 She studied for her BA in Fine Art at Wolverhampton University where she received funding to visit Moscow.
 She was awarded a bursary from the London Institute for her MA studies at Camberwell College of Art and completed her MA in 1995, with a Distinction in Printmaking.

 Lucy has been a studio based artist since 1995.
 She was artist-in-residence in East London, at St John on Bethnal Green from 2000 until 2005 and at St Paul's Bow Common Lane in 2008 and 2009.
 She is currently based in her studio in Hastings.

-Her work is centred around the themes of science, spirituality and the Irish landscape that she grew up in.
-Recently Lucy has been exploring her interest in the relationships between music & painting and seascape & landscape.
-Currently she is exploring recurring themes of family life through drawing.
-She uses drawing, paint, printmaking, paper, fabric and sewn elements in creating her art and continues to develop her artistic practice and exhibit.
+Her work is centred around the themes of science, spirituality, the Irish landscape that she grew up with, personal narrative, family life, the human body, the deep feminine and recently, James Joyce’s Ulysses.
+She uses drawing, paint, printmaking, paper, fabric and sewn elements in creating her art.

 Lucy is also engaged in various art projects and educational activities working with both adults and children.

-Click/right-click to open/download Lucy's current CV as a PDF
+Click/right-click to open/download Lucy's current CV as a PDFLucy Brennan-Shiel CV